Documentation

 Overview

 Scribe’s standard web PDF is the print PDF with bookmarks added for each entry in the table of contents and all major sections, a linked table of contents, and output without crop marks and images saved down to 150 dpi.
 If an ScML-compliant InDesign file is available, this should be done in InDesign.
 This is the recommended method.
 If the source file is only a PDF, then a web PDF can be created using Acrobat (Creative Cloud versions).
+If long descriptions are needed, additional steps are need to update the table of contents and add the long descriptions to the end of the file.

 Creating a Web PDF in InDesign